-Chair of Local Advisory Board: Mr J. Flowers

-Responsible Officer: Mrs. Z Cooper

-Head teacher

-Agreed and ratified by the Local Advisory Board
+Chair of Local Advisory Board:Mr J. FlowersResponsible Officer:Mrs. Z Cooper Head teacherAgreed and ratified by the Local Advisory Board on:March 2023To be reviewed:March 2025 or earlier if required

-on:

-March 2023

-March 2025 or earlier if required

-To be reviewed:

 Introduction

 Relationships Education and Health Education (covering both physical and mental health) is a statutory requirement from September 2020.
 Relationships and Sex Education is statutory in secondary schools only.